Contact:

-Definition: What is meant by equipment protection system
+Definition: What is meant by an equipment protection system?

 Equipment protection system means the preventive avoidance of damage, excessive wear, and malfunctions on machines, power units, and tools.
 This includes protection concepts for the hydraulic power pack, lines and couplings, valves, seals, bearing points, blades and jaws, cylinders, and controls.
 The goal is robust operation within permissible loads, temperature windows, and pressure ranges, safeguarding oil cleanliness, minimizing vibrations and impact loads, and ensuring a reliable coupling to the carrier machine.
 Especially for the concrete demolition shear and hydraulic splitter, consistent equipment protection determines service life, cut quality, split surface pattern, availability, and ultimately cost-effectiveness in use.

-Fundamentals and objectives of equipment protection system in demolition and extraction
+Fundamentals and objectives of the equipment protection system in demolition and extraction

 Hydraulics in focus: pressure, flow rate, and oil quality